-This gives individual stock investors who sell covered calls a rare inside edge, which you can probably appreciate love as much as I do as a fellow individual investor.
+This gives individual stock investors who sell covered calls a rare inside edge over financial institutions, which you can probably appreciate as much as I do as a fellow individual investor.

 Summary for How Covered Calls Work

 In this post you’ve seen how covered calls work.
-By adding covered calls to a portfolio of individual stocks or all types of ETF’s, investors can increase income while slightly lowering investment risk.
+By adding covered calls to a portfolio of individual stocks or ETF’s, investors can increase income while slightly lowering investment risk.

 The best place to start is with my Ultimate Wealth Plan.
 You can get it here now.